 The identification and authentication of the Subscriber must meet the requirements specified for Subscriber authentication as specified in Sections 3.2 and 3.3.

 Any certificate application that is received by a CA for which the identity and authorization of the applicant has been validated, will be duly processed.
 However, the CA will reject any application for which such validation cannot be completed, or when the CA has cause to lack confidence in the application or certification process.

 4.2.3 Time to Process Certificate Applications

-Certificate applications will be processed as soon as practicable and in accordance with the performance criteria set out in the published service level agreement.
+Certificate applications will be processed as soon as practicable and in accordance with the performance criteria set out in the published service levels.

 4.3 Certificate Issuance